12. Logical Replication

 *2: TRUNCATE has been supported since version 11.

-This chapter provides a comprehensive technical analysis of logical replication through the following sections:
+This chapter provides a technical analysis of logical replication through the following sections:

 - Section 12.1: Presents a high-level overview, covering fundamental operations and core concepts of the logical replication framework.